dominik-jakovljevic/Blog/We're back - Network + Study Day 1.md

 A really common type of topology is what we call a ***hybrid topology***.
 Most modern day networks are hybrid topologies which means they are a mix of the topologies above.

+## Network Types

+### P2P Networks

+In a ***Peer to Peer Network***, there are no servers or clients rather every device is a server and client.
+Everyone is talking to everybody

+Some advantages of this type of network is that they are really easy to deploy and they are low in cost

+Some disadvantages are that they are difficult to administer and difficult to secure

+### Client-Server

+In a client server, there is a central server where the clients talk to the server.
+None of the clients talk to each other

+Some advantages of this type of network include higher performance and easy to administer

+Some disadvantages of this type of network are that it costs a lot and that it is really complex